scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 7 AP
 - **Range:** 5
 - **Duration:** 1 minute
-- **Damage Type:** Psychic
+- **Damage Type:** psychic

-Fire a bolt of psychic force at a creature in range you can see.
-If the target is not Hexxed add 1 bad die to your roll.
-Make a spellcasting roll against the targets Willpower.
-On success deal 1 wound, rolling a wound die if the target is also Hexxed.
-On a critical, the target gains Hex, or increases their level of Hex for 1 minute up to a max of 3.
-For the next minute, once per turn you may spend 2 AP to make an attack against the same target or move it to another target within 30 ft.
+Fire a bolt of psychic force, sticking to a creature in range you can see.
+Make a spellcasting roll against the creatures willpower save, adding 1 bad die to your roll if the creature is not hexed.
+On success deal 1 wound in psychic damage, adding a wound die if the creature is hexed.
+On a critical, the creature gains hex for 1 minute, or increases their level of hex up to a max of 3.
+For the next minute, once per turn you may spend 2 AP to make the same attack against the same creature, or move the hex bolt and attack a different creature within 2 tiles.

 Add an enhanced die for every level above 1st.